RamiKrispin/deploy-flex-actions/README.md

     - The `ENV` argument enables to set of environment variables that are available both during the build and run time (as opposed to `ARG`s variables that are available only during the build time).
     - One way to set dynamic environment variables is to set them first as arguments and then assign them to environment variables.
 Not sure if this is the best practice, but it is a convenience to have some of the arguments available after the build time, mainly for debugging.

     To run R in VScode, we will use [radian](https://github.com/randy3k/radian), an alternative R console with multiline editing and rich syntax highlight.
-The radian is Python based therefore, we will set Conda to set a Python environment.
+Radian is Python-based, therefore, we will set Conda to set a Python environment.
 The `CONDA_ENV` and `PYTHON_VER` will be used to set the Conda environment and its version.
 In addition, we will use the `QUARTO_VERSION` argument to set the Quarto version.

 - **Disabling the authentication** - By default, the RStudio server requires a user name and password.
 We will use the `ENV` command to define the environment variable `USER` and set it as `rstudio` and the `CMD` command to disable the authentication step.
 - **Installing Dependencies** - Generally, rocker images will have most of the Debian packages, C/C++ compliers, and other dependencies.
 However, often you may need to install additional requirements based on the packages you add to the image.
 In our case, we will use the `RUN` command to install [jq](https://stedolan.github.io/jq/), a command line tool for parsing `JSON` files, and the [libxml2](https://packages.debian.org/search?keywords=libxml2) Debian package that is required to install the [lubridate](https://lubridate.tidyverse.org/) package.
 - **Installing the R packages** - To install additional R packages, we will make a new directory inside the image called `packages` and copy the `install_packages.R` and `packages.json` files that will be used to install the required R packages.
 - **Install Quarto** - We will use the `install_quarto.sh` bash script to install Quarto.
 We will use the `QUARTO_VERSION` argument to set the version (1.1.149).
-- **Set Python Environment** - We will set Python environment with Conda and than install [radian](https://github.com/randy3k/radian).
-We will set Python environment with Conda and then install [radian](https://github.com/randy3k/radian).
+- **Set Python Environment** - We will set the Python environment with Conda and then install [radian](https://github.com/randy3k/radian).
 This step requires if you are planning to develop with VScode (or down the road when [flexdashboard](https://quarto.org/docs/faq/rmarkdown.html#i-use-x-bookdown-blogdown-etc..-what-is-the-quarto-equivalent) will be available for Python, [Julia](https://julialang.org/), and [Observable](https://observablehq.com/) with [Quatro](https://quarto.org/))
 - **Rprofile** - we will copy the `.Rprofile` file with the VScode settings to the image
 - **Expose port** - Last but not least, we will use the `EXPOSE` command to expose port 8787 (default) for the RStudio server (as set on the base docker).